 For example, if your puppy or dog has had two loose stools during a 12 hour period, but is eating, drinking and eliminating normally and is otherwise full of energy and seems happy… chances are that he’s not in any immediate danger.

-However, if your pup/dog is having repeated episodes of diarrhea, which may be getting worse, doesn't want to eat or drink much, and is just lying around looking depressed..... then in this situation the odds are that he is either getting sick, or is already sick.
+But if your pup/dog is having repeated episodes of diarrhea, which may be getting worse, doesn’t want to eat or drink much, and is just lying around looking depressed….. then he needs to be seen by a vet immediately.

 If your regular vet is closed, go to the nearest 24 hour emergency pet hospital.
 It really is THAT important!.